yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_reset.md

   </div>
 </div>

-Where

-- name specifies the name of a mutable run-time parameter

 ## Semantics

+{{< note Type="Note" >}}

-- Although the values of a parameter can be set, showed, and reset, the effect of these parameters are not yet supported in YugaByte.
+Although the values of a parameter can be set, showed, and reset, the effect of these parameters are not yet supported in YugaByte.
 The factory-settings or default behaviors will be used for the moment.

+{{ /<note> }}

+### _name_

+Specify the name of a mutable run-time parameter.

 ## See also